zzzteph/appsec-vm/Tools/uservm/README.md

 ## 4. Start VNC and NoVNC
 ```
 vncserver
-#Enter password 123456 or some other
+#Enter password 123456 or some other.
+Depends on config in step 5
 ```

 ```